rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 When the "iana-foo" YANG module is updated, a new "revision" statement with a unique revision date must be added in front of the existing revision statements.
-The "revision" statement must have a "reference" substatement that points to the published module (i.e., IANA_FOO_URL_With_REV).
+The "revision" statement must have a "reference" substatement that points specifically to the published module (i.e., IANA_FOO_URL_With_REV).

 IANA is requested to add this note to [reference-to-the-iana-foo- registry]:

-   When this registry is modified, the YANG module "iana-foo" [IANA_FOO_URL] must be updated as defined in RFCXXXX.
+   When this registry is modified, the YANG module "iana-foo" [IANA_FOO_URL] must be updated as defined in RFC IIII.

 <CODE ENDS>
 ~~~~